 What Do You Do After Your First DUI?

 The first thing you must do after your DUI is to hire or contact your attorney.
 A qualified DUI lawyer will guide you through the steps and ensure you are relatively protected during your processing and eventual charging.
 Your attorney will examine the legal justifications for your arrest and the process that led to it.
-If it is found that the police acted in an unlawful manner in your DUI arrest or did not have reasonable suspicion to pull you over in the first place, a criminal defense lawyer may be able to protect you.
+If it is found that the police acted in an unlawful manner in your DUI arrest or did not have reasonable suspicion to pull you over in the first place, a criminal defense lawyer in Tampa, FL may be able to protect you.

 If you are convicted of a first-time DUI, you will face fines, probation up to 1 year, and possible community service.
 Fines for a first-time DUI conviction can range from $500-$1,000.
 If your BAC is over 0.15, considered dangerously drunk, or you had a minor in the vehicle, it can range from $2,000 to $5,000.
 You will have your driving privileges taken away for 180 days to 1 year from the date of conviction.
 You can apply for a hardship reinstatement of your driver’s license if you need to drive before then for work or family reasons.
 However, you may have an IID (Ignition Interlock Device) installed in your vehicle with which you must prove you are not drunk driving again.
 Your license and driving privileges will be under intense scrutiny by the court, so you must be especially careful not to risk another DUI.